 Once the prep stage is complete, follow these instructions to make a headshot for your citizen card:

-When you make a new UK ID photo, try to wear casual clothes in neutral plain colours.
-Since you take a picture of your upper body and shoulders, pay attention to your top clothes, makeup, hair, and accessories.
+When you make a new picture, try to wear casual clothes in neutral plain colours.
+Since your UK ID photo will capture your upper body and shoulders, pay attention to your top clothes, makeup, hair, and accessories (although make sure there aren’t any other objects in your ID photo).
 Put on modest makeup, wear glasses, if you do it every day, comb your hair, and don’t wear a hat.
 You can wear religious attire and head covering, but keep your face fully visible.

-The best practice to follow here is to remain recognisable – after all, you don’t want any delays when travelling or checking into hotels.
+The best practice to follow here is to remain recognisable in the final ID photo—after all, you don’t want any delays when travelling or checking into hotels.

-Use our online image maker, if you want to make a new or update your student, uni, or college pass card.
-It’s absolutely free to resize and prepare a great ID photo for your school children.
-Follow simple steps:
+Use our online image maker if you want to update the headshot in your student, uni, or college pass card.
+Whether it’s for yourself or for your children attending school or university, you can resize and prepare a good ID photo in our application.
+Follow these simple steps:

 When taking a job name tag or badge picture, remember to check your company’s brand book to adhere to the business style of your employer.
-For example, your company might require you to wear a uniform or to wear particular colours in your employee ID photo.
-Follow the tutorial above and take ID photos in HD resolution.
-Here are the quick instructions:
+For example, your company might require you to wear a uniform or particular colours in your employee ID photo.
+Once you’ve familiarised yourself with the rules, follow the tutorial below to take ID photos in high resolution.

 Here are some quick instructions: